-The Board of directors has adopted the Bahrain Family Leisure Company code of Conduct and a Whistle-blower policy to monitor compliance with company ethics.
+The Board of directors has adopted the Bahrain Family Leisure Company code of Business conduct and a company Whistle-blower policy to monitor compliance with company ethics.

 The Code of Conduct provides clear directions on conducting business internationally, interacting with governments, communities, business partners and general workplace behaviour having regard to the best practice corporate governance models.
 The Code of Conduct sets out a behavioural framework for all employees in the context of a wide range of ethical and legal issues.
-The Code of Conduct has been published in the 'Corporate Governance' section of the Company's website.
+The Code of Conduct will be published in the 'Corporate Governance' section of the Company's website.

-The Board of Directors consists of 7 members as of 31 December 2016.
-The Board was elected in March 2016 for a period of 3 years.
+The Board of Directors consists of 7 members as of 31 December 2017.

+The Board has been elected in March 2016 for a period of 3 years.